FSE100Capstone/DeVILSona-docs/docs/user-guide/scenario2-drivingtoajobinterview.md

 For the best experience, it is recommended that you choose **either seated play or standing play for the entire scenario** and remain consistent throughout.
 Switching between standing and sitting during the scenario can affect player placement and make interactions more difficult.

+### Movement in Scenario 2

+Unlike some other scenarios in the project, Scenario 2 does **not** use teleport movement.

+You do not need to move yourself around the environment during this level.
+Instead, you are automatically positioned where you need to be at each stage of the scenario.
+Your focus should remain on completing the current objective and interacting with the vehicle controls using the required hand inputs.

 ### Reorienting Your View

 Scenario 2 is intended to be played through the **desktop application using Meta Quest Link**.
 If you are not positioned correctly at the start of the level or after entering the vehicle, you can re-center your view through Meta Quest Link: